kachick/chawan/doc/architecture.md

   forkserver.
 (Why is loader not here? idk)
 * types: mainly definitions of data types and things I didn't know where to put.
 * utils: things I didn't know where to put part 2

+Additionally, "adapters" of various protocols and file formats can be found in `adapter/`:

+* protocol: includes support for every protocol supported by Chawan.
+* format: HTML converters for various text-based file formats.
+* img: image decoders and encoders.
+In general, these just read and output RGBA data through standard I/O. (This is not very efficient, and therefore subject to change.)

 ## Process model